Portrait of Frédéric Chopin and George Sand

 The Portrait of Frédéric Chopin and George Sand was an 1838 unfinished oil-on-canvas painting by French artist Eugène Delacroix.

-He made sketches for it before 1838, a more detailed one of Chopin alone and another, more coarse one of the two.
+He made a number of preparatory sketches before 1838, a more detailed one of Chopin alone and another, more coarse one of the two.
 Later he painted it originally as a double portrait, which was later cut in two and sold off as separate pieces.
-It showed composer Frédéric Chopin (1810–49) playing the piano while writer George Sand (1804–76) sits to his right, listening and sewing (a favorite activity of hers).
+It showed the Polish composer Frédéric Chopin (1810–49) playing the piano while the writer George Sand (1804–76) sits to his right, listening and sewing (a favourite activity of hers).
 The sitters were lovers at the time, and both were close friends of the artist.

 The portrait remained in Delacroix's studio until his death.
-Shortly afterward, it was cut into two separate works, both of which are tightly focused.
-Chopin's portrait comprises only a head shot, while Sand's shows her upper body but is narrowly cut.
+Shortly after, it was cut into two separate works, both of which are tightly focused.
+Chopin's portrait comprises only a headshot, while Sand's shows her upper body but is narrowly cut.
 This led to the loss of large areas of the original canvas.
-The reason for the divide is likely the then-owner's belief that two paintings would sell for a higher price than one.
+The divide is likely due to the then-owner's belief that two paintings would sell for a higher price than one.
 Today Chopin's portrait is housed at the Louvre in Paris, while Sand's hangs at Copenhagen's Ordrupgaard Museum.